mousepawmedia/devdocs/network/source/setup_linux/install.rst

 such as Microsoft Office™ or software from Adobe or Autodesk, you may want to keep Microsoft Windows™ installed.

-..
-NOTE:: You should consider whether you are actually dependent on the
+..  note:: You should consider whether you are actually dependent on the
     Windows-only or Mac-only software you use, or if a Linux alternative will do just as well.
 See :doc:`about`